Debt Help

 The amount you pay each month will be dictated to by your down payment – a larger down payment will mean you need to pay less each month.

-If you have a problem keeping up with monthly payments, you will find yourself in arrears.
 Like any kind of debt, missed payments will be recorded on your credit report and your mortgage provider may try to force you to pay what you owe, including potentially repossessing your home.

 Rent arrears